How to Survive a Dollar Collapse

 The Declining Value of the U.S. Dollar

 It is true that, over the long term, the dollar's value is declining.
-The dollar has declined 40 percent since 2002, and could decline further still for the following five reasons:
+The dollar has declined 40 percent since 2002.
+It could decline further for the following five reasons.

 - A $21 trillion U.S. federal debt.